LukeGoldberg/iDownloader/README.md

 # iDownloader

-this is a project used for collect data from database and download them in Excel format.
+this is a project used for collect data from database and download it in Excel format.

 ## about collection.